brimdata/zync/README.md

 > Note that `zinger sync from` does not currently support multiplexing multiple
 > inbound topics, but support for this is straightforward and we will add it soon.
 >
-> We also need to adapt `sync from` so it updates te consumer commit offsets,
+> We also need to adapt `sync from` so it updates the consumer commit offsets,
-> allowing aggressive kafka retention policies to drop data that has been
+> allowing aggressive Kafka retention policies to drop data that has been
 > safely replicated into the Zed lake.